agavitalis/lobwebhook/README.md

 #### Configure Lob Credentials

 - Update `Lob API Keys` with your Lob API Keys.
-- Update  `Database Credentials` with your correct database Credentials These credentials should be added in the `.env file` at the root directory of this application.
+These credentials should be added in the `.env file` at the root directory of this application.

+- Update  `Database Credentials` in the `index.js` file with your correct database Credentials if necessary

 ### Run server